-In May 1974, Wuornos is arrested in Colorado for driving under the influence, disorderly conduct and firing a .22-caliber pistol from a moving vehicle.
-She is later charged with failure to appear when she skipped town before her trial.
+In May 1974, Wuornos was arrested in Colorado for driving under the influence, disorderly conduct and firing a .22-caliber pistol from a moving vehicle.
+She was later charged with failure to appear when she skipped town before her trial.

-In 1976, Wuornos ends up Daytona Beach, Florida.
-That same year, her grandfather commits suicide, and her brother dies of cancer.
-Desperate for stability, Wuornos marries a wealthy retiree and yacht club president, 69-year-old Lewis Gratz Fell.
-Their marriage, however, doesn’t last long.
+In 1976, Wuornos moved to Daytona Beach, Florida.
+That same year, her father committed suicide and her brother died of cancer.
+Desperate for stability, Wuornos married a wealthy retiree and yacht club president, 69-year-old Lewis Gratz Fell.
+Their marriage, however, didn’t last long.

-After her release, Wuornos is charged with a slew of crimes, including forgery, car theft, resisting arrest and obstruction of justice.
-She wanders for years until 1986, when she meets Tyria Moore at a lesbian bar in Daytona Beach.
-The attraction is immediate, and the couple quickly moves in together, living in various motel rooms across the state.
-Wuornos takes care of Moore financially and makes most of the couple’s money through sex work.
+After her release, Wuornos was charged with a slew of crimes, including forgery, car theft, resisting arrest and obstruction of justice.
+Her transient lifestyle continued for years until 1986, when she met Tyria Moore at a lesbian bar in Daytona Beach, according to the Los Angeles Times.
+The attraction was immediate, and the couple quickly moved in together, living in various motel rooms across the state.
+Wuornos took care of Moore financially and made most of the couple’s money through sex work.

 On December 1, 1989, an intoxicated Wuornos allegedly confesses to Moore that she shot and killed a man early that morning, according to court documents.
 That day, a deputy discovers an abandoned vehicle belonging to Richard Mallory, a 52-year-old electronics shop owner.
 On December 13, his body is found under a piece carpet several miles away in a wooded area.
 He was shot to death.

 According to an appeal, Wuornos said that she thought Mallory was going to rape her, so she shot him multiple times.
 However, she later stated that he raped her, after which she though he might try to kill her.
 She said a fight for her gun, which was in her purse, ensued and she got the upper hand.

 Wuornos' killing spree continues over the course of the next several months.